oauthstuff/draft-oauth-rar/main.md

 * `documentDigests`: array containing the hash of every document to be signed (`hash` elements).
 Additionally, the corresponding `label` element identifies the respective document to the user, e.g. to be used in user consent.
 * `hashAlgorithm`: algomrithm that was used to calculate the hash values.

-The AS is supposed to ask the user for consent for the creation of the documents listed in the structure.
+The AS is supposed to ask the user for consent for the creation of signatues for the documents listed in the structure.
 The client uses the access token issued as result of the process to call the sign doc endpoint at the respective signing service to actually create the signature.
+This access token is bound to the client, the user id and the hashes (and signature algorithm) as consented by the user.

 ## Access to Tax Data {#tax}

-This example is inspired by an API allowing third party to access citizen's tax declarations, for example to determine their credit score.
+This example is inspired by an API allowing third parties to access citizen's tax declarations and statements, for example to determine their credit worthiness.

 ```json
 [